jheidecker/lemmony/README.md

 Pass these flags to the command for more control:

 - `-n` : skip subscribing to communities in the "Pending" state for the user
-- `-s` : subscribe only. skips the discovery and adding of new lemmyverse communtities
+- `-s` : subscribe only. skips the discovery and adding of new lemmyverse communities
 - `-d` : discover only. skips subscribing to any communities for the user
-- `-r` : if specified, will rate limit requests to LOCAL to this many per second (default: 15)
+- `-r [number]` : if specified, will rate limit requests to LOCAL to this many per second (default: 15)

 ### Build and Run Manually